Pineapple Express (film)

-Pineapple Express is a 2008 American buddy stoner action comedy film directed by David Gordon Green, written by Seth Rogen and Evan Goldberg and starring Rogen and James Franco alongside Gary Cole, Rosie Perez and Danny McBride.
-The plot centers on a process server and his marijuana dealer as they are forced to flee from hitmen and a corrupt police officer after witnessing them commit a murder.
-Producer Judd Apatow, who previously worked with Rogen and Goldberg on Knocked Up and Superbad, assisted in developing the story.
+Pineapple Express is a 2008 American stoner action comedy film directed by David Gordon Green from a screenplay written by Seth Rogen and Evan Goldberg.
+Starring Rogen, James Franco, Gary Cole, Rosie Perez and Danny McBride, the film centers on a process server (played Rogen) and his marijuana dealer (played by Franco), who attempt to escape from hitmen and a corrupt police officer (played by Perez) after witnessing them commit a murder.
+Producer Judd Apatow co-wrote the story with Rogen and Goldberg after previously collaborating on the 2007 films Knocked Up and Superbad.

-Columbia Pictures released the film on August 6, 2008, and grossed $102 million worldwide on a $26 million budget.
-The film received generally positive reviews from critics and has since developed a cult following.
-Franco was nominated for a Golden Globe Award for his performance.
+Pineapple Express was released by Sony Pictures Releasing via its Columbia Pictures label on August 8, 2008.
+The film was a critical and commercial success, grossing $102.4 million worldwide on a $26 million budget and has since developed a cult following.
+For his performance in the film, Franco was nominated for a Golden Globe Award for Best Actor in a Motion Picture — Musical or Comedy.